 If you can identify with this, it’s important to learn to love and accept yourself.
 Once you can value yourself, it’s important to remember that even if you let someone in, and they reject or disapprove of you, it’s up to you to own the rejection.
 Eleanor Roosevelt once said “no one can make you feel inferior without your consent.”

-Becoming comfortable with intimacy takes time, courage, and self-awareness.
+Overcoming your fear of intimacy takes time, courage, and self-awareness.
 It is possible for anyone to learn if you can lean in to your fear and trust that there is happiness, fulfillment, and love in an intimate relationship.